We have a closer look at this high-end electric pump, designed for safely inflating your tent, canoe, SUPs, or other inflatables.

-After you have it connected to your car’s 12V power supply, you use the first button to set the units.
-PSI or BAR for example.
+After connecting it to your car's 12V power supply, you use the first button to set the units.
+PSI or BAR, for example.

 You then use the plus and minus buttons to set the desired inflation pressure.

-Then you press the power button, and the pump whirs into life.
+Then you press the power button, and the pump whirs to life.

 It's not quiet, and it bounces around a bit as it tries to inflate, but it made easy work of the Easy Camp Tempest 500 inflatable tent we tested it on.

-When it starts pumping the display resets to zero.
-This isn’t a fault.
-It displays the actual pressure in the air tubes, so as the pressure builds, the numbers on the display changes until the desired pressure is reached.
+When it starts pumping, the display resets to zero.
+This isn't a fault.
+It displays the pressure in the air tubes, so as the pressure builds, the numbers on the display change until the desired pressure is reached.
 Then the Wind Gust automatically turns itself off.

-They recommend that the pump isn’t run more than 20 minutes as it will overheat, and they advise running it just for 10 minutes.
+They recommend that the pump not run for more than 20 minutes as it will overheat, and they advise running it just for 10 minutes.